 To date, over 100,000* customers and their families have chosen to take out health insurance through Cornmarket, for both health and wellness reasons.
 A big part of our health is the food that we eat, so on that note, let us introduce Cliona Brennan, our guest chef who will be sharing her delicious healthy recipes with us over the next few months.

-We all enjoy a long weekend filled with lovely food, family and friends.
+We all enjoy a summer snack filled with lovely food, family and friends.
 Let us know if you decide to make Cliona’s recipe & enjoy!

 My name is Cliona, I’m a trained chef and I have been cooking professionally for the past 10 years in well-known establishments throughout Dublin.
 I have a very unique, creative style of cooking in that I enjoy telling a story with my food, playing with the ingredients themselves and the role they play in the recipe.
 I have a strong knowledge of flavour pairings and a diligent anticipation of key food trends.
 I enjoy sharing my recipes as food is what brings us together, sharing a meal is the most communal and binding thing in every culture and being able to nourish people is so incredibly special to me.

 I am passionate about wellness and together with my business partner Gigi Tynan we run one of Ireland’s finest new wellness retreat businesses; Sanctuary Escape whereby we offer one day wellness retreats that include gourmet food and Pilates in bespoke venues around Ireland.